OnePlus 7T release date, price, news and features

 OnePlus 7T camera

-On the rear of the phone is a 48MP wide-angle camera that is combined with a 2x telephoto camera and a 117 degree standard camera.
-We've yet to learn the exact specs of the second two elements of the camera.
+On the rear of the phone is a 48MP wide-angle camera that's combined with a 2x telephoto camera and a 117 degree standard camera.
+We've yet to learn the exact specs of the second two sensors of the camera.

 One of the biggest upgrades here is a new mode called Macro Lens that allows you to get impressive macro shots using the rear camera.
 The examples shown on stage were impressive, and we're excited to try this out.